watvision/watvision.github.io/_posts/2017-11-08-meet-the-team.md

 ### Jennifer Kim
 ![Jennifer Kim Photo](/img/meet-the-team/jennifer.jpg){:class="img-responsive"}
-Jennifer is an accomplished electrical engineer, coming to the team with experience at Form Labs in Boston.
+Jennifer is an accomplished electrical engineer, coming to the team with experience at Formlabs in Boston.
 She will be working with the wearable team designing the electrical system and interfacing.

 ### Jacob Rampertab
 ![Jacob Rampertab](/img/meet-the-team/jacob.jpg){:class="img-responsive"}